Sean "Diddy" Combs' sex trafficking trial starts today. Here's what to know about the charges, evidence and more.

 Four accusers are expected to testify against Combs, according to prosecutors.

-If Combs is found guilty on all counts, CBS News legal contributor Jessica Levinson said he could end up facing decades in prison.
+If Combs is found guilty on all counts, he could face up to life in prison.
 He has pleaded not guilty to each of the charges against him.

 His attorneys have said the allegations against him came from "former long-term girlfriends, who were involved in consensual relationships."